Vidhi-Khare/vidhikhare8898/README.md

 ### void write_regular_file(char \*file_name, int offset, char \*whence)

-_Description_ : Opens the regular file in write mode using open_regular_file method, also provides option for random write to the file using lseek_regular_file method and writes data to the file accordingly using write system call, after completion of write it closes the regular file using close_regular_file method.
+_Description_ : Opens the regular file in write mode using open_regular_file method, also provides option for random write to the file using lseek_regular_file method and writes the data to the file accordingly using write system call, after completion of write it closes the regular file using close_regular_file method.

 _Parameters_ :
-  1. file_name (char \*)
+  1. file_name (char \*) -> Name of the regular file to which the write is to be performed
-  2. offset (int) -> Position from where to start writing to a regular file
+  2. offset (int) (Default - INT_MIN) -> Position from where to start writing to a regular file
-  3. whence (char \*) -> Specifies the position of where to place the offset
+  3. whence (char \*) (Default - "") -> Specifies the position, where to place the offset from
       - current
       - start
       - end

 _Return_ : None.